 Uncover Potential Defects in the Rental Home

+It's always a good idea to get a home inspection before buying a house, but this is especially important before buying a home that was rented.
 Owner-occupied homes tend to receive better maintenance because the owners are on the premises and can take care of small problems before they develop into major issues.